nora-kauczor/session-notes/js/js-error-handling.md

   if (!response.ok) {
     // we check if response is NOT ok, status >= 400 is not ok console.log("Network error");
-    return null; // there is nothing to return
+    return null; // there is nothing to return (function stopped)
     // but our code expects to receive something so we return null }